 Successful applicants should have the following:

-- Must possess a valid driver’s license, acceptable driving record, auto liability insurance, and reliable transportation.
-Occasional travel using personal vehicle required.
+- Valid driver’s license, acceptable driving record, auto liability insurance, and reliable transportation.

 The Texas Rising Star Mentor is responsible for assisting child care and early learning programs with all processes related to participation in the Texas Rising Star (TRS) program.
 Serve as a liaison with the Child Care Regulation Division.
 Will also work collaboratively and cooperatively with all staff of the One-Stop Center System.